RaviTambade/SDM/containrizedapp.md

 Docker images have multiple layers, each one originates from the previous layer but is different from it.
 The layers speed up Docker builds while increasing reusability and decreasing disk use.
 Image layers are also read-only files.
 Once a container is created, a writable layer is added on top of the unchangeable images, allowing a user to make changes.

-References to disk space in Docker images and containers can be confusing.
-It's important to distinguish between size and virtual size.
-Size refers to the disk space that the writable layer of a container uses, while virtual size is the disk space used for the container and the writeable layer.
-The read-only layers of an image can be shared between any container started from the same image.

 ### Docker image use cases
 A Docker image has everything needed to run a containerized application, including code, config files, environment variables, libraries and runtimes.
 When the image is deployed to a Docker environment, it can be executed as a Docker container.
 The docker run command creates a container from a specific image.